-HV1, HV2: multi-turn potentiometers (approximately 20 revolutions) that vary the detector voltage from 200 to 2500 volts.
-The maximum high voltage output is adjusted by the HV LIMIT potentiometer located on the internal main board.
+HV1, HV2: multi-turn potentiometers (approximately 20 revolutions) that vary the detector voltage from 200 to 2500 volts for INT and EXT respectively.
+The maximum high-voltage output is adjusted by the HV LIMIT potentiometer located on the internal main board.

-OVL (Detector Overload): a multi-turn potentiometer (approximately 20 revolutions) adjusts the detector current level that must be exceeded to initiate an OVERLOAD alarm.
+OVL (Detector Overload): a multi-turn potentiometer (approximately 20 revolutions) that adjusts the detector current level that must be exceeded to initiate an OVERLOAD alarm.
 This control adjusts the current level discrimination point from 0.5 and 40 microamperes, corresponding to the specific detector saturation point.